GeorgeLychock/Project-Management-Dashboard---MS2/README.md

 -   Persistent Settings
     -   Activated widgets and viewport/widget settings should be persistent when a user returns to the app.

+### Technical Requirements for this project:
+-   Use template literals
+-   Use ternary operator, if possible/needed
+-   Access and parse JSON data
+-   Store data in localStorage
+-   Limit duplication of code, use functions effectively
+-   Write Jasmine tests when possible, time permitted

     ### (Jasmine) Test Sequences:
 -   Create a library button that turns a div ON in the active widet viewport
 -   Create a library button that turns a div OFF in the active widet viewport